phfrenzel/wehe-cmdline/README.md

 **NOTE:** If the Exit Code is negative, then two errors occurred: the number in the Exit Code and `ERR_WR_LOGS`.
 For example, `-24` means no result was found and the logs could not be written to disk.

+## Funding

+This project is funded through the [NGI0 PET](https://nlnet.nl/PET) Fund, a fund established by NLnet with financial support from the European Commission's [Next Generation Internet](https://ngi.eu/) programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 825310.